 I just received a summons for jury duty.
 Can I be excused for jury duty because I am homeschooling my children?

 Some homeschooling parents in some jurisdictions have been excused from jury duty, while others have not been excused.
-It all depends on many variables, including the laws and policies of the county or city in which you reside; the type of jury duty for which you have been summoned (county circuit court, grand jury, federal court, etc.); the ages of your homeschooled children; the judge who is presiding over the court the day you request to be excused.
+It all depends on many variables, including the laws and policies of the county or city in which you reside; the type of jury duty for which you have been summoned (county circuit court, grand jury, federal court, etc.); the ages of your homeschooled children; and the judge who is presiding over the court the day you request to be excused.

 Some courts will routinely excuse parents from jury duty if they are caring for children in their home.
 However, there may be age limits involved.
 For instance, a judge might excuse a mother who is caring for young children, but not excuse a mother who is caring for teens.